 More than 50% of the cases that have been seen in the THRIVE Clinic so far have been discharged.
 In some instances where the young person has been at high risk even after being discharged the THRIVE clinic has provided CAMHS clinicians an opportunity to meet all the professionals involved in the young person’s care including the family/community network and contain their anxieties about the risk whilst developing a collaborative and multi-agency risk support or crisis plan as appropriate.

-The THRIVE clinic is well aligned to the ‘Getting Risk Support’ needs-based group of the THRIVE Framework.
+The THRIVE Clinic is well aligned to the ‘Getting Risk Support’ needs based grouping of the THRIVE Framework.
 These children, young people and their families are often those that do not benefit from further treatment but remain a significant concern and risk.

 The clinic also gives the young person and their family an opportunity to work towards increasing their self-management, resilience and agency, all key aspects of the THRIVE Framework.